Baggi24/video-player/readme.txt

 **Vimeo Player Options**

 Color.
-Choose color for play button and duration line on Vimeo player
+Choose color for play button and duration line

 Portrait.
 When “off” will hide video information